George Song

 };

-The value entry holds our state chart state.
-We also have a separate context entry that keeps track of the extended state.
+The value property holds our state chart’s current state.
+We also have a separate context property that tracks the extended state.

 Translate a State Chart to a Reducer Function